A step by step guide to planning and booking your perfect wedding, whether it is a marriage or civil partnership.

 5. Book your notice of marriage or civil partnership appointment

-Find out about the legal requirement for your ceremony and make an appointment to complete the legal paperwork.
+Find out about the legal requirement for your ceremony and make an appointment for notice of marriage or civil partnership to complete the legal paperwork.
 You can do so up to a year in advance of your ceremony, but this must be done at least 29 days prior to your ceremony or 71 days (if you are subject to immigration control).

 6. Personalise your wedding ceremony